To reach the ministers who manage these ministries, please contact the parish office at 330-725-4968.

 Parish Day of Service

 The St. Francis Xavier Parish Day of Service is the perfect opportunity to spend a few hours in service here in our community!
 Volunteer with your family or gather a group of friends, or meet new ones while you work together.
 A committee of volunteers seeks out ministry opportunities right here in Medina County, and signup begins 4-6 weeks before the service day.
-The 4th annual Parish Day of Service will be Saturday, May 26, 2018.
+The 5th annual Parish Day of Service will be Saturday, May 18, 2019.
 Some jobs take a few hours, some will take longer; some will require some skill, but most can be done with children.
-Opportunities in 2018 include making no-sew blankets for Birthcare in our Xavier Room, helping visitors to the Civil War Encampment that day at Spring Grove Cemetery, painting the clubhouse for the Miracle League of Northeast Ohio, playing games with low-income kids at Union Square apartments, and playing your instrument or participating in a singalong/rootbeer float at area nursing homes.
+Opportunities often include making no-sew blankets for Birthcare in our Xavier Room, spring yard cleanups, small painting jobs, and playing your instrument or participating in a singalong/rootbeer float at area nursing homes.
 Join us to help plan, or sign up to help somewhere that day.

 Ministers needed to: Work in our community